rqlite/rqlite.io/content/en/docs/install-rqlite/linux/_index.md

 description: "Installing rqlite on Linux systems"
 weight: 5
 ---
-Download a prebuilt binary for Linux on the [Github releases page](https://github.com/rqlite/rqlite/releases).
+Download a prebuilt binary for Linux on the [GitHub releases page](https://github.com/rqlite/rqlite/releases).